codecraftmaster/README.md/README.md

 ### 🚧 Projects
-1.A Machine learning based fusion for stress level assessment(Acadamic project) 2.Spring boot projects on crud operations using my sql work bench and postman api
+1.A Machine learning based fusion for stress level assessment(Acadamic project) 2.Spring boot projects on crud operations using my sql work bench and postman api 3.Project On Microservices using SpringBoot(Monolithic Architecture, Microservice Architecture)

 ---